jackiexubm/finalProject/README.md

 *bug* - level sometimes starts at level 2
 *bug* - healthpacks stops spawning after a while Jackie (1/24/16) - Implemetation of comparable for overlapping zombies, make rocket and include fading explosion, and weapons become unlockable after level
-Issac (1/24/16) - Make devil and make it shoot projectiles towards the player
+Issac (1/24/16) - Make devil - zombie who shoot projectiles towards the player

 NextSteps:
 -direction of projectile based on differences of x and y coords between player/ devil and trig funcs